Not my 'best 9' on Instagram in terms of engagement, but my personal favourite posts from last year.

 It's Christmas- and birthday-card making season, which I always enjoy.
 An excuse to get out all sorts of crafting materials and have fun with rubber stamps, stick things together with the hot glue gun, play with spangles, blob around with paint and generally increase the peace.
-I usually don't have a single idea about what I'm going to do at the beginning, and this year, being a strange one, was no exception; I began completely empty headed, but as soon as all the bits and pieces come out and I start playing with them something always happens.
-And it's so satisfying to see the neat rows of finished, folded cards.
+I never have a single idea what I'm going to do at the beginning, but something always happens.
+I began completely empty headed, but as soon as all the bits and pieces came out and I started playing with them the cards made threw themselves together.
+It's so satisfying to see the neat rows of finished, folded cards.

 I photographed these crystals - in our scullery sink, of all places.
 A bleach solution had drained away, leaving a residue which dried into these beautiful crystalline forms.
 It reminded me of a photo (or possibly a contact print) my Dad used to have lying around; he had made if from of the bottom of a developing tank he used for his photography in the early 1970s.
 Sadly, that print appears to be lost now.
 As a child I thought at the time that it was the most beautiful thing I had ever seen.
 I had marvelled at the intricacy of the crystals in their feathery forms, for years mistakenly thinking it was a photo of ice on a window.